 An important part of revitalising Oxford Street’s cultural quarter.

-A section of Napier Street in Paddington is set for renewal.
+A section of Napier Street in Paddington has been renewed.

 Footpaths will be upgraded with granite infill and improved lighting will be installed with advanced LED technology.

 Last updated: Wednesday, 10 December 2014